 Achieving climate neutrality will be one of the biggest challenges faced by the European Union in its recent history.
-Achieving the carbon neutrality in the road transport sector will be a condition sine qua non to be successful.
-Pooling European strengths and capabilities and incentivising stakeholders from different sectors to work collaboratively in the partnership will only be the first step to achieving this objective.
+Achieving carbon neutrality in the road transport sector will be a condition sine qua non to be successful.
+Pooling European strengths and capabilities and incentivising stakeholders from different sectors to work collaboratively in the Partnership will only be the first step to achieving this objective.

 Providing the necessary resources at the EU level to fulfil the roadmap objective will be the second step.
-To properly address the challenges identified in this partnership proposal and, considering the extension of the scope compared to previous initiatives, the resources to be allocated to the 2Zero partnership cannot be less than what has been allocated to the European Green Vehicles Initiative.
-The challenge to be tackled in the 2Zero partnership has to be successful to put Europe on the right path to achieve its climate ambition.
-Based on the scope description, it is estimated that the challenges covered by the partnership proposal cannot be properly tackled with a budget lower than €1bn.
+To properly address the challenges identified in this Partnership proposal and, considering the extension of the scope compared to previous initiatives, the resources to be allocated to the 2Zero Partnership cannot be less than what has been allocated to the European Green Vehicles Initiative.
+The challenge to be tackled in the 2Zero Partnership has to be successful to put Europe on the right path to achieve its climate ambition.
+Based on the scope description, it is estimated that the challenges covered by the Partnership proposal cannot be properly tackled with a budget lower than \notin 1bn; although only \notin 615 million of EU funds will be allocated to the 2Zero activities over the lifetime of the Partnership.

-The third step will be the additional contribution from stakeholders, who are expected to further deploy and transfer successful concepts into industrial products and services, demonstrating impact from the R&D&I industrial spending of the concerned sectors.
+The third step will be the additional contribution from stakeholders, who are expected to further deploy and transfer successful concepts into industrial products and services, demonstrating the impact of the R&D&I industrial spending of the concerned sectors.

-The counterpart of the EC in the 2Zero partnership will invest the additional necessary resources to contribute to the objectives of the partnership.
+The counterpart of the EC in the 2Zero Partnership will invest the additional necessary resources to contribute to the objectives of the Partnership.
 These will include:

-- A direct financial contribution in funded projects: following the rules of participation in Horizon Europe, all 2Zero project participants will provide in-kind contribution into the funded projects, corresponding to the share of budget not covered by the EU funding.
-This share of in-kind contribution can vary according to project participants and types of projects (Research and Innovation Actions, Innovation Actions, Coordination and Support Actions...) - Additional contribution for activities foreseen in the SRIA and not directly covered by the EU funding, with a specific focus on the activities related to a wider dissemination and exploitation of results in line with 2Zero objectives (e.g. large scale dissemination of information on project results, test drive opportunities in public events in various EU locations, involvement of stakeholders, wide dissemination of activities and results, exchange with relevant standardisation bodies, monitoring of relevant activities related to patents ...); - Additional investments in operational activities going beyond the work foreseen in the SRIA.
-This scale-up phase for BEV and FCEV will require investments estimated at around five times the overall partnership budget.
-Important additional investments will be done in areas contributing to a climate-neutral road transport but not covered by the EU funding (hybridisation, powertrain adaptation to carbonneutral fuels), representing an important additional external contribution to the achievement of the Green Deal.
+- A direct financial contribution in funded projects: following the rules of participation in Horizon Europe, all 2Zero project participants will provide in-kind contributions to the funded projects, corresponding to the share of budget not covered by the EU funding.
+This share of in-kind contribution can vary according to project participants and types of projects (Research and Innovation Actions, Innovation Actions, Coordination and Support Actions, etc.); - Additional contribution for activities foreseen in the SRIA and not directly covered by the EU funding, with a specific focus on the activities related to a wider dissemination and exploitation of results in line with 2Zero objectives (e.g. large-scale dissemination of information on project results, test drive opportunities in public events in various EU locations, involvement of stakeholders, wide dissemination of activities related to patents, etc.); - Additional investments in operational activities going beyond the work foreseen in the SRIA.
+This scale-up phase for BEV and FCEV will require investments estimated at around five times the overall Partnership budget.
+Important additional investments will be done in areas contributing to a climate-neutral road transport but not covered by the EU funding (hybridisation, powertrain adaptation to carbon-neutral fuels), representing an important additional external contribution to the achievement of the Green Deal.

-The road transport and electricity sectors have already confirmed their willingness to support the transition towards more focused investments into both zero tailpipe emission vehicles technology and smart charging solutions74.
+The road transport and electricity sectors have already confirmed their willingness to support the transition towards more focused investments into both zero tailpipe emission vehicles technology and smart charging solutions76.
 In particular, recent announcements by vehicle manufacturers are ambitious.
-Investments are already high, with the automotive sector investing over €50 billion in R&I on a yearly basis75, and continuously increasing its investments, making it the largest R&I investing sector in Europe.
+Investments are already high, with the automotive sector investing over €60 billion in R&I on a yearly basis77, and continuously increasing its investments, making it the largest R&I investing sector in Europe.
 Battery manufacturing is also undergoing important transitions, including major investments to expand EU-based production.
 TSOs, DSOs, charging point operators, charging hardware manufacturers and other power sector stakeholders are also boosting their investments in charging infrastructure.